Tel: +44 (0)131 651 6357

 Location:Simon Laurie House

 Pamela Munn is an internationally renowned researcher of over 20 years standing.
 She has attracted substantial research funding of well over £2 million from a range of bodies, including the Economic and Social Research Council, the Scottish Government (and its predecessor bodies), local authorities, and charities, including the Leverhulme Trust and the Gordon Cook Foundation.
-She is a member of the editorial boards of seven academic journals and regularly reviews articles and grant applications.
+She was a member of the editorial boards of seven academic journals and regularly reviews articles and grant applications.
 She chaired the groups managing the implementation of the Applied Educational Research Scheme, a £2 million scheme funded by SHEFC and SEED to enhance educational research capacity in Scotland.
 She was a member of the Steering Group of the ESRC's Teaching and Learning Research Programme.
 She was President of the British Educational Research Association 2007-09 and remained an officer of the Association as Past President until September 2010.
 She is a member of Academy of Social Sciences.
 She was awarded an OBE for services to education in Scotland in 2005.

 She began as a secondary school teacher of history, teaching in comprehensive schools in London, before taking up a career in higher education.
 She worked in the universities of Stirling and York, and was Depute Director of the Scottish Council for Research in Education, before becoming Professor of Curriculum Research at the then Moray House Institute of Education in 1994.
 She was Dean/Head of School of The Moray House School of Education, The University of Edinburgh, from 1 August 2002 to 31 July 2007.